kevinolega/homepage/assets/pages/trivia.md

 *   Attack on Titan
 *   There's a lot more and I consume anime and manga like chips...

-### Authors and Thought Leaders
+**Influential Authors**

 *	Tim Ferriss
 *	Alan Watts
 *	Jordan Peterson
 *	Tony Robbins

-### Non Fiction Books:
+*   Kentaro Miura

+**Non-Fiction Books:**

 *   The Bible
-*   Rich Dad Poor Dad and Robert Kiyosaki's first dozen books
 *   Stephen Covey's 7 Habits
 *   The Art of Learning by Josh Waitzkin
-*   Anything by Jim Rohn
-*   Anything by Alan Watts
+*   Books by Alan Watts
-*   Anything by Tim Ferriss
+*   Books by Tim Ferriss
+*   Books by Jordan Peterson
+*   Books by Jim Rohn
-*   Anything by John Maxwell
+*   Books by John Maxwell
-*   Anything by Brian Tracy
+*   Books by Brian Tracy
-*   Anything by James Altutcher
+*   Books by James Altutcher
-*   Anything by Colin Wright
+*   Books by Colin Wright
-*   Anything by Tony Robbins
+*   Books by Tony Robbins
-*   Anything by Ryan Holliday
+*   Books by Ryan Holliday
+*   Books by Jocko Willink
+*   Books by Austin Kleon
-*   Anything related to Stoicism
+*   Books related to Stoicism
-*   Anything related to Minimalism
+*   Books related to Minimalism
-*   Anything related to Cooking
+*   Books related to Cooking
-*   Anything related to Martial Arts
+*   Books related to Martial Arts
+*   Rich Dad Poor Dad and Robert Kiyosaki's first dozen books
 *   This is going to take a while...

+**Fiction**

+*   Anne Rice
+*   Kentaro Miura
+*   J.R.R.
+Tolkien
+*   Michael Stackpole

 ### Games